ironkayman/RebisTheory/rebis_theory.md

 With this, we now have to move to the Apocrean Realm and its relation to the ritual circles.

 In a reveal of inner appearance of the Apocrean Realm, or its dimensional trap, as stated by the Lost Soul: `Soon you will find yourself in one of the traps set by the Apocrea.
-If you are powerful enough to escape then you may be able to save some of the other lost souls along the way` ([Lost Soul](<https://wiki.spiralknights.com/Lost_Soul_(SotA-Haven)#Dialogue>)), there are [yellow or gold ritual circles](https://wiki.spiralknights.com/File:SotA-Gameplay_End.png) of the [Departure](https://wiki.spiralknights.com/Shroud_of_the_Apocrea/Departure) during [Shroud of Apocrea mission](https://wiki.spiralknights.com/Shroud_of_the_Apocrea_(Mission)), or maybe even, a literal shroud, leading into Apocrean Realm.
+If you are powerful enough to escape then you may be able to save some of the other lost souls along the way` ([Lost Soul](<https://wiki.spiralknights.com/Lost_Soul_(SotA-Haven)#Dialogue>)), there are [yellow or gold ritual circles](https://wiki.spiralknights.com/File:SotA-Gameplay_End.png) of the [Departure](https://wiki.spiralknights.com/Shroud_of_the_Apocrea/Departure) and [Grasping Plateau](https://wiki.spiralknights.com/Shroud_of_the_Apocrea/The_Grasping_Plateau) during [Shroud of Apocrea mission](https://wiki.spiralknights.com/Shroud_of_the_Apocrea_(Mission)), or maybe even, a literal shroud, leading into Apocrean Realm.

 Those patterns have [less common shape](https://wiki.spiralknights.com/File:SotA-Gameplay_End.png ), yet seem to be made of seemingly known mineral of [luminite](https://wiki.spiralknights.com/Luminite#Luminite): `A fabled mineral of a radiant, golden color said to contain the faith, wisdom, and zeal of the life surrounding it`.